LuisMay12/Chebyshevs_plantigrade_animation/README.md

 # Chebyshevs_plantigrade_animation
-Matlab code to make an Chebyshev's plantigrade machine animation.
+Wolfram Mathematica code to make an Chebyshev's plantigrade machine animation.

 In order to make the animation, the following GIF was used like a reference of the ultimate goal.